truenas/documentation/content/TruenasApps/StableApps/InstallNextCloudMedia.md

   You can organize these datasets under a parent dataset to keep them separated from datasets for other potential applications.
   For example, create the *nextcloud* dataset and nest each dataset under it.
   If you organize the Nextcloud required datasets under a parent dataset you must configure ACL permissions for it.
-  Do not use a dataset preset when creating the parent dataset!
+  Use the **Generic** dataset preset when creating the parent dataset!
   When you add the **postgres_data** dataset, it must have a **POSIX** ACL.

   {{< expand "Configure Nextcloud Datasets and ACLs" "v" >}}